kkruecke/cplus-documentation/notes/references-in-modern-cplusplus.rst

 lvalues in the C Programming Language [#1]_
 --------------------------------------------------

-In C expressions were categorized as **lvalue expressions** and others (functions and non-object values), where **lvalue** meant an expression that identifies an object, a  "locator value" in memory; for example,
+In C expressions were categorized as **lvalue expressions** and others (functions and non-object values), where **lvalue** meant an expression that identifies an object, a region of data storage that may have a value, a "locator value" in memory; for example,

 .. code-block:: cpp